 Next Steps for Interested Members: To learn more about the evolution of this priority, contact Gabri Samia.

 Supporting Youth Employment Project

-Mayor Jeff Longwell, the Workforce Alliance, and several community organizations are partnering to promote the need for summer jobs for youth (targeting at-risk youth ages 16-19), with a goal of having local businesses hire at least 1,000 youth for summer jobs.
+Mayor Jeff Longwell, the Workforce Alliance, the Greater Wichita YMCA, the City of Wichita, and others are partnering to promote the need for summer jobs for youth (targeting at-risk youth ages 16-19), with a goal of having local businesses hire at least 1,000 youth for summer jobs.
 The Chamber is encouraging its members to rise to the challenge and commit to hiring at least one youth for the summer.

 Partnering with Minority Business Organizations

 The Wichita Regional Chamber has made it a priority to partner with and support groups including the Create Campaign, the Wichita Hispanic Chamber, the Heartland Black Chamber, the Wichita Black Chamber, the Urban League, and others.
 In addition, we have worked with the Minority Supplier Council and helped to recruit participants for the Small Business Administration’s Emerging Leaders program.